 - 6.11 Long-term loans are those for a duration of more than 12 months.
 The Authority has previously raised the majority of its long-term borrowing from the PWLB, a statutory body that issues loans to local authorities.
 Government consent is not required hence the PWLB continues to be seen as the 'lender of first resort' because of the flexibility and ease of access.
-However local authorities are required by law to have regard to the Prudential Code and only borrow within relevant legislation and its borrowing powers. - 6.12 On 9 October 2019, HM Treasury, the government department responsible for the PWLB, increased the margin over gilt yields from 80bps to 180bps, for PWLB certainty rate loans.
-The government reasoned that the cost of borrowing had fallen to record lows and some local authorities have substantially increased their use of PWLB borrowing.
-This new shift in policy was aimed to restore PWLB lending rates to 'normal' levels. - 6.13 The new rates are substantially higher than the rates under the old policy although they are still low when compared to historical PWLB rates.
-Where the Authority has a long-term borrowing need, it will need to consider the alternative sources of borrowing highlighted in paragraph 6.8.
-Seeking lower interest costs may introduce greater administrative and resource costs as well as increased risk and this would need to be balanced against the ease of access to loans from the PWLB. - 6.14 The exact type of loan to be raised by the Authority and its duration would have to be considered at the time; but with current interest rates and the maturity profile of the existing loan portfolio, loans towards the shorter end of the yield curve offer better value for money. - 6.15 The optimum timing for borrowing cannot be foreseen and decisions often need to be taken at short notice.
-Because of this, it is proposed to delegate the decision to borrow long-term loans to the Director at the Authority, and reported retrospectively to the Staffordshire Police, Fire and Crime Panel.
-In addition, the outturn and half-year reports will update the position later in the year. - 6.16 The overall strategy of maximising the use of cash in lieu of borrowing is still considered a relatively low risk strategy, although it is impossible to eliminate all treasury risk.
+However, local authorities are required by law to have regard to the Prudential Code and only borrow within relevant legislation and its borrowing powers. - 6.12 The exact type of loan to be raised by the Authority and its duration would have to be considered at the time; but with current interest rates and the maturity profile of the existing loan portfolio, loans towards the shorter end of the yield curve offer better value for money. - 6.13 The optimum timing for borrowing cannot be foreseen and decisions often need to be taken at short notice.
+Because of this, it is proposed to delegate the decision to borrow long-term loans to the Director of Finance at the Authority and reported retrospectively to the Strategic Governance Board (Fire).
+In addition, the outturn and half-year reports will update the position later in the year. - 6.14 The overall strategy of maximising the use of cash in lieu of borrowing is still considered a relatively low risk strategy, although it is impossible to eliminate all treasury risk.
 The consequences of using cash are the possibility of increased costs in the future if interest rates rise; this must be balanced with the extra cost now if loans are raised (the cost of carry).